maheshJosephSadashiv/com.dev.ray-tracer/readme.md

  - camera-position: the location where you would put your eyes to view the scene
  - viewport: a rectangle (of length V_l and height V_h) that acts as our window to the scene, a viewport determines our field of view

-The idea behind ray tracing is to determine the color for each pixel in the canvas.
+The idea behind ray tracing is to determine the color of each pixel in the canvas.
 This is done by projecting rays originating from the camera-location towards the viewport and finally onto the scene.
 Let us assume that the camera is placed at the origin of a cartesian coordinate system i.e (0, 0, 0) and our viewport is placed such that the z-axis goes through the center of the viewport and is parallel to the x-y plane at a distance of d = 1 from the origin.
 As shown below.

 ![view_port](https://github.com/maheshJosephSadashiv/ComputerGraphics/assets/38533715/abaebbb8-0e54-4ba7-a3bd-7fc315327285)